-Water conditions in the North Pacific Ocean are forecasted to be to normal or below temperature, bringing plentiful food supplies to attract a strong 2022 salmon return and good ocean conditions for the next generation and have been ideal the past 3 years.
+Water conditions in the North Pacific Ocean are forecasted to be to normal temperature, bringing plentiful food supplies to attract a strong 2022 salmon return and good ocean conditions for the next generation and have been ideal the past 3 years.
 The 2022 season is predicted to be another great returns should make Hakai Pass fishing excellent!

 The past couple of years, we updated our guest cabins to ensure our guests a warm, cozy place after your day of fishing.
 We remodeled several of our other buildings, including adding large picture windows to our dining room for your enjoyment.

 We also replaced all our boats with larger, 17 foot Montauk Boston Whalers with 40 HP four stroke Yamaha motors.
 All boats were completely overhauled in 2015 and 2016 bringing the fleet of Whalers to tip top shape.
 Our guests found these boats comfortable and easy to maneuver while fishing for their trophy salmon.
 Most all of our fleet of Whaler’s have been completely rebuilt and are in like new condition from the new seats to complete hull refinishing.

 Why go to an Alaskan fishing lodge when you can catch big fish in the calm waters of the BC Coast.

-Thanks to our guests, we are privileged to look forward to awesome fishing season of operation at Hakai Lodge in 2018.
+Thanks to our guests, we are privileged to look forward to awesome fishing season of operation at Hakai Lodge in 2019.
+Come join us!